Who we are

 Charles Hall: clinical editor

-Charles has a background in medicine, computing, writing, and media production.
+Charles studied pre-clinical medicine and computer science at Cambridge University.
+He received his medical degree from Imperial College School of Medicine and has a masters degree in science media production from Imperial College London.
 His role at BMJ Learning is to commission and edit learning modules, ensuring that they are easy to follow and of the highest possible quality.
-He is also involved in many of the multimedia modules published by BMJ Learning.
+He is also involved in many of the videos and animations published by BMJ Learning.

 Alison Walker: clinical editor

-Alison currently divides her time between her position as clinical editor for BMJ Learning, where she commissions, writes, and edits learning modules, and her role as associate editor for the BMJ journal.
+Alison currently divides her time between BMJ Learning, where she commissions, writes, and edits learning modules, and her role as associate editor for the BMJ and for BMJ Open.
 She studied medicine at Cambridge and London universities and has a masters degree in public health.
-She gained MRCP and MFPHM and prior to joining the BMJ worked as consultant in public health in East London.
+She gained MRCP and MFPH and prior to joining the BMJ worked as consultant in public health in East London.
 She now works freelance.

 Ben McNeilage: multimedia producer